 Jesus made many enemies while he was here.
-In death, he had attracted more.
-The stories and the lies they concocted to explain his being seen by the multitudes afterward were just the beginning.
+He had attracted more after His death.
+The stories and the lies concocted to explain the sightings by the multitudes afterward were just the beginning.

 A slight smile tugged at the corner of her mouth as she remembered her little boy running across the square to tell her of his latest revelation.
 He was so young and yet had so much wisdom.
 God revealed many secrets to this child He had entrusted into her care.
 Ruffling his curls, Mary studied the dark eyes that danced with such merriment.
 His smile never changed.
 She could see that same smile the last time they were together.
 He still looked like the little boy who was so eager to share God’s truth with her.

-As Mary lay on her mat, her mind was pulled in many directions.
-Part of her struggled with indescribable grief.
-Losing Jesus was the hardest thing she had experienced since losing her beloved Joseph so many years earlier.
-Another part of her rejoiced in the knowledge that Jesus would never be hurt again.
-Through his death, he had won his battle, both for himself and for all who followed him.
+Memories pulled her mind in different directions as she lay on her mat.
+She still felt indescribable grief.
+Losing Jesus was the hardest thing she had experienced since her beloved Joseph had passed away years earlier.
+Another part of her rejoiced, knowing that they could never hurt Him again.
+He won His battle through His death, both for Himself and for all who followed Him.

-The hardest part of all of this was accepting that he was no longer her son; he was now her Savior.
+Accepting that He was no longer her son was the hardest part of all of this.
+He was now her Savior.
 He was no longer that little boy with curls.
 Nor was he that young man who came to her so often for counsel.
-He had fulfilled His Father’s plan for his life and now sits at His right hand.
+He had fulfilled His Father’s plan for His life, and now He is sitting at His right hand.

-Mary lay in the darkness, remembering her long battle.
-She reflected on the day that an angel told her that she would bear God’s child.
-He entrusted His plans into her care.
-She was so overwhelmed that God would choose her for such responsibility and honor.
+Mary tossed and turned in the darkness, thinking about her long battle.
+She reflected on the day that an angel told her she would bear God’s child.
+God entrusted His plans to her care.
+She was so overwhelmed that He would choose her for such responsibility and honor.
 She had loved Jesus, protected him, taught him, and guided him for most of her life.
-She had to remind herself often that he was not really hers.
+She had to remind herself often that He wasn’t really hers.
 He belongs to humanity.
 He came with a purpose, and death was part of the plan.

-Now she understood the price God paid when He placed Jesus into her womb, how it must have broken His heart to let him go.
+Now she knew the price God paid when He placed Jesus in her womb.
+It must have broken His heart to let Him go.
 Their relationship changed, too.
 He no longer belonged to His Father alone.
 He now belonged to the world.